Dialectical Behavior Treatment for Adolescents

 What if my adolescent is currently in an inpatient facility or partial hospitalization?
 How do we make the transition to outpatient services?

-Clients can enter into the Adolescent DBT Program as part of their discharge plan following hospitalizations depending on the hospital's recommendations and goodness of fit.
-Given the uniqueness of each case, it is best to speak directly with Dr. Taylor or Dr. Horowitz about your adolescent’s circumstance to see if this is the appropriate level of care at this time.
+Clients can enter into the Adolescent DBT Program as part of their discharge plan following hospitalizations depending on the hospital’s recommendations and goodness of fit.
+Given the uniqueness of each case, it is best to speak directly with Dr. Horowitz about your adolescent’s circumstance to see if this is the appropriate level of care at this time.

 What are other problems that are addressed in individual and group DBT for adolescents?